Euro Nymphing for Grayling in Scotland

 I like the Mastery Nymph line or the Orvis Nymph line.
 Both are low diameter and excellent quality.
 The only time the fly line is outside my rod tip, is when a big fish strips line off the reel.
 When this happens, low diameter nymphs lines are best, as they have less drag.

-I tie a 20ft length of 8lb breaking strain Amnesia to the fly line.
+To begin, I tie a 20-30ft length of 6lb breaking strain Amnesia to the fly line.
 This is my main casting line.
 I then attach a 12-18inch length of indicator tippet, using a three run dropper knot.
 If you trim the tags, make sure you leave a small section of Amnesia on the upper end.
 This is then looped with a simple Granny knot to stick out at 90 degrees.
 This serves as another good sight indicator.

 The leader length varies according to the depths you are fishing in. generally I fish with a 10ft leader and three flies.
 The heavier jig fly on the point.
-I tend to fish tippet about 0.16mm for heavy flows/ rivers/ fish and 0.10mm diameter for finer fishing.
-The lower diameter tippet has less resistance, allowing the flies to sink quicker.
+I tend to fish 5X tippet for heavy flows/ rivers/ fish and 6X tippet for finer fishing.
+Lastly, the lower diameter tippet has less water resistance, allowing the flies to sink quicker.

 The best rivers in Scotland for Grayling